BillJr99/Ursinus-CS170-Fall2024/_pages/syllabus.md

 - goal: "To use design thinking and empathetic computing practices to identify and to address diverse stakeholder groups and needs"
 - goal: "To design algorithms and computer programs to solve problems across a variety of domains"
 - goal: "To interface computer programs with data from the external environment"
+- goal: "(Q) To consider how the context surrounding problems influences the approach used to develop a solution"
+- goal: "(Q) To explain quantitative information presented in a variety of forms"

 grade_breakdown:
 - category: "Programming Assignments"